AntonioDeas/osticket-prereqs/README.md

 </p>
 <p>
-I’m extracting the osTicket files, moving them into IIS’s root directory (C:\inetpub\wwwroot\osTicket), and renaming the folder appropriately.
-Then, I reload IIS to apply the changes.
-This step essentially deploys the osTicket application so it’s ready to be accessed and configured.</p>
+I extracted the osTicket files from osTicket-v1.15.8.zip and moved the upload folder to C:\inetpub\wwwroot.
+After renaming the folder to osTicket, I restarted IIS to deploy the application.
 <br />

 <h2>6.
 Enable PHP Extensions</h2>